philfoo/petitions/readme.md

 #### Votes
  - netid: netid of the voter
  - name: name of the voter
+ - petitionid: id of the petition the vote is for
  - comment: 512 character comment by the voter (should explain why they supported the petition)
  - timestamp: unix milliseconds timestamp